 Rule 22.
-Post-Trial Objection
+Post-Trial Violation

-Appeals are not permitted per se; however, any errors/violations are handled in the following manner:
+All objections must be handled during the actual trial.
+Appeals are not permitted per se; however, a substantial violation is handled in the following manner:

-- A. After closing arguments are completed, the presiding judge will ask, "Does either team have serious reason to believe that a material violation of any rule has occurred during this trial?
-I will allow up to three (3) minutes, during which time any protest or objection may be brought to my attention by a team attorney.
+A. After closing arguments are completed and the trial has concluded, the presiding judge will ask, "Does either team have serious reason to believe that a material violation of any rule has occurred during this trial?
+I will allow up to two (2) minutes, during which time any protest or objection may be brought to my attention by a team attorney.
 The team attorneys may communicate only with performing team members (witnesses and timekeeper) involved in this round.
-Team attorneys shall not communicate in any way with the teacher and/or attorney coaches." - 1: Motions for directed verdict or dismissal of the case are not permitted. - 2: Objections that could have been raised during the trial, including evidentiary objections, may not be raised at this time.
+Team attorneys shall not communicate in any way with the teacher and/or attorney coaches."

+THE FOLLOWING ARE NOT SUBSTANTIAL VIOLATIONS AND SHALL NOT BE CONSIDERED: 1: Motions for directed verdict or dismissal of the case are not permitted.
+2: Objections that could have been raised during the trial, including evidentiary objections, cannot be raised at this time.
+3: Objections to any of the presiding judge's rulings.

-If there is an objection, then one of the team attorneys will state the objection(s) and the grounds for it.
+If there is a violation, then one of the team attorneys will state the violation and the grounds for it.
 The judge shall solicit a response from the other team and/or inquire further into the facts.
-All objections shall be made before the presiding judge concludes the trial.
+All violations shall be made before the presiding judge adjourns the trial.

 The presiding judge does not announce a finding.
-The presiding judge and the scoring judges may consult with each other after the trial has concluded.
+The presiding judge and the scoring judges may consult with each other in private after the trial has concluded.

-- B. If neither team has any Post Trial Objection, then the three-minute limit may be waived by unanimous consent.
-The presiding judge will then conclude the trial. - C. Material Rule Violation If a majority of the judging panel determines that there has been a material violation of the competition rules that affected the fairness of the trial, five (5) points shall be deducted from the offending team's total score on each scoresheet.
-An example of a material rule violation would be a team going over its time limit for closing arguments by more than 15 seconds without prior permission of the presiding judge.

-D. Gross Rule Violation - In the event the team raises a violation that the majority of the judging panel believes is more serious than a five-point violation, the student attorneys are asked to verbally describe the issue in as much written detail as possible on the Gross Rule Violation Form.
+- B. If neither team has any Post Trial Violation, then the two-minute limit may be waived by unanimous consent.
+The presiding judge will then adjourn the trial. - C. Material Rule Violation If a majority of the judging panel determines that there has been a material violation of the competition rules that affected the fairness of the trial, five (5) points shall be deducted from the offending team's total score on each scoresheet.
+An example of a material rule violation would be a team going over its time limit for closing arguments by more than 15 seconds without prior permission of the presiding judge. - D. Gross Rule Violation In the event the team raises a violation that the majority of the judging panel believes is more serious than a five-point violation, the student attorneys are asked to verbally describe the issue in as much written detail as possible on the Gross Rule Violation Form.
 The Gross Rule Violation Form is included in the Case Materials and on the Bar Foundation website.
 An example of a gross rule violation would be communication between team members and their teacher or attorney coach, whether through signals, notes, or electronically.

-Gross Rule Violations are referred to the Nebraska State Bar Foundation's Mock Trial Commission, which is comprised of seven Mock Trial volunteers (no active attorney coaches).
+A Gross Rule Violation is referred to the Nebraska State Bar Foundation's Mock Trial Commission, which is comprised of seven Mock Trial volunteers (no active attorney coaches).
 The Commission is sent all of the details, and asked to construct an appropriate remedy, up to and including disqualification.